Muhammad-Attiq/Computer_Organization_And_Architecture/README.md

 ## Tools Used
 - MARS for MIPS Assembly
-- ModelSim / Xilinx for Verilog simulation
+- ModelSim / Xilinx / EDA Playground for Verilog simulation